Nicolae Bretan: Biography

 Bretan was born in Năsăud.
-He studied at the Conservatory of Cluj (1906–1908), the Vienna Music Academy (1908) where he studied with Gustav Geiringer and Julius Meixner.
+He studied at the Conservatory of Cluj (1906–1908), and the Vienna Music Academy (1908) where he studied with Gustav Geiringer and Julius Meixner.
 In 1912 he enrolled at the National Hungarian Royal Academy of Music in Budapest.
 In 1916, he received a degree in law at the University of Cluj.

 In addition to composing, Bretan held various positions as baritone singer, actor, stage director, and director-general.
-He made his professional debut as a singer in 1913 in Bratislava, continuing on to roles in Oradea and at the Hungarian Theatre of Cluj, where he served as first baritone from 1922 to 1940.
+He made his professional debut as a singer in 1913 in Bratislava, continuing to roles in Oradea and at the Hungarian Theatre of Cluj, where he served as first baritone from 1922 to 1940.
 Over his career he performed works by Verdi, Gounod, Bizet, Puccini, Wagner, Tchaikovsky, Delibes, and Rossini.

 As a director, Bretan staged works by fellow Romanian composers—Brediceanu, Drăgoi, Monţia, Negrea—as well as by members of the European canon further afield: Mozart, Gluck, Wagner, Verdi, Puccini, others.
 He was named director-general of the Romanian Theater and Opera of Cluj in 1944.

 Bretan also worked as a translator of libretti, translating his own Luceafărul into Hungarian and Golem into Romanian and German.
 In 1928 he translated Gluck's Orfeo ed Euridice into Romanian.

 In 1915 Bretan married pianist Nora Osvát.
 Together they had two children: Andrei (baritone) and Judit (actor and educator).
 In 1944, Osvát's family, who were Jewish, were transported to the Auschwitz concentration camp and murdered.

 Refusing to become a member of the Romanian Communist Party in 1948, he was not favoured by the Romanian communist regime, who treated the composer as a "non-person".
 Biographer Hartmut Gagelmann attributes Bretan's lack of wider recognition to censorship by the Communist Party of Romania, though this claim has been disputed by contemporary scholars.

 Bretan died in Cluj, aged 81, and was buried in the city's Central Cemetery.